tunaphish/blog/content/notes/seek-work-that-energizes-you.md

 # As opposed to focusing on impact
 Impact is a company centric approach whereas energy is a person centric approach.
 This aligns with the idea that you should better yourself and that inevitably makes the company better.
 Also aligns with the idea of scaling down focus.

+# Conflict with Grit?
+There's something to be said about grit though.
+Facing adversity head on and getting through it.
+Is that sustainable.
+This talks about sustaining high output overtime for pratically the rest of your life.
+When you think about those incredible acts of determintion generally they are during the pivotal moments.
+Crunch time is something that happens the weekend before launch.
+Not every single weekend for your entire life.